 git checkout -b a-new-branch

-Shelve = stash: If you want to temporary suspend your work and resume it later, you use a shelve in TFS or an stash wiht Git.
+Shelve = stash: If you want to temporary suspend your work and resume it later, you use a shelve in TFS or an stash with Git.
 To create an stash

 git stash -uand